jayJs/node-jay/README.md

 I've built more then 10 MVP-s in the past and I'm still maintaining quite a number of them.
 After some time I've found the code getting cluttered, some things not working in some browsers and myself doing the same mistakes over and over again.

-A Single Page App (SPA) architecture relying on a REST API has become my weapon of choice since they can be used as a website and in many cases also as an initial iOS / Android app.
+A Single Page App (SPA) architecture relying on a REST API has become my weapon of choice.
 Nevertheless, a SPA architecture can cause quite a lot of stress, especially when I try to add new features later on.
 To quote a former coworker - this javascript thing can become a flea circus real easy.

 To solve this problem, I'm using a Model-View-Controller-ish framework relying on Crossroads.js routing.
 The Model contains routes.
 If a route is matched, a View function is called: